The Fed just announced that it will be increasing the current interest rate by another 0.75 percentage points—the biggest increase since 1994.

-Tax problems pile up quickly when you’re not paying taxes, not filing taxes, and ignoring IRS notices.
+Tax problems pile up quickly when you’re not paying taxes and ignoring IRS notices.
 It’s a mistake that needs to be corrected, as the IRS and state taxing authorities can’t move forward with you if you’re avoiding tax obligations.
 Take a look at the trajectory when you neglect your legal tax obligations while keeping in mind that relief options are available if you get caught up with filing.

 What Happens If You Don’t File Taxes?